0n0w1c/Ore-ganizer/readme.md

 Construction is blocked for invalid combinations or if a required mining technology has not been researched.

+When placing blueprints of Resource mining drills, they will appear blue and that is expected, just place as usual.

 No on_tick code or entity tracking — very UPS-friendly.

 *New: Map generator preset — “No resources”*